Overview

 - Monitor territory provisions (e.g., where companies are based, where governing law provisions prevail, and the language that follows publicity clauses).

-- Monitor limitation of liability clauses.
+- Monitor the limitation of liability clauses.

 - Monitor retention of title clauses.